scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Sampling and semantics in Bayes Nets
 ====================================

-This procedure for sampling a trial from Bayesian networks relies heavily on using what I call the *active sample set*.
+One procedure for sampling a trial from Bayesian networks relies heavily on using an *active sample set*.
 This is the set of nodes for which we have well-defined distributions at the time of sampling.

 There will always be at least one node in a Bayesian network that has no parents (for a given trial).
-We will call these nodes **orphans**.
+We will call these nodes *orphans*.
 To sample a trial from the Bayesian network we begin with the orphans.

-Because orphans have no parents – in order for the Bayes net to be well-defined – each orphan will have a well-defined marginal probability distribution that we can directly sample from.
-Thus we start with the set of orphans as the *active sample set*.
+Because orphans have no parents – in order for the Bayes net to be well-defined – each orphan will have a well-defined probability distribution available for direct sampling.
+The set of orphans is our first active sample set.

 After sampling from all of the orphans, we will take the union of the sets of children of the orphans, and at least one of these nodes will have values sampled for all of its parents.
 We take the set of orphans whose entire parent-set has sampled values, and sample from the conditional distributions defined relative to their parents' sampled values and make this the *active sample set*.

 ..
 After each set of samples from the *active sample set* we will either have new variables whose distributions are well-defined or will have sampled all of the variables in the graph for that trial [#]_.

-After each set of samples from the *active sample set* we will either have new variables whose distributions are well-defined or will have sampled all of the variables in the graph for that trial.
+After each set of samples from the active sample set, we will either have new variables whose distributions are well-defined or will have sampled all of the variables in the graph for that trial.

 .. .. [#] One potential worry is the case of disconnected graphs (i.e., graphs that can be divided into at least 2 disjoint sets of nodes where there will be no edges between nodes of different sets).
 However, because disconnected subgraphs of a :sc:`dag` will also be :sc:`dag`\s, we can count on at least one orphan existing for each of those graphs, and thus we will be able to sample from all disconnected subgraph by following the same algorithm above (they will just be sampled in parallel).